ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Introduction

 In recent years, significant advancements~\cite{rombach2022high,sun2024autoregressive,flux2024,chen2025janus,jiao2025unitoken} have been made in text-to-image generation, marked by enhanced comprehension of diverse textual prompts and improved aesthetic refinement in synthesized images.
 To achieve finer-grained control over image details, another line of research~\cite{zhang2023adding,li2024controlnet++,li2024controlar,qin2023unicontrol} incorporates images depicting low-level scene properties as conditional inputs.
 The prevailing paradigm in this field builds upon pre-trained text-to-image foundation models, augmenting them with specialized modules to enhance visual controllability \citep{sun2024anycontrol}.
 Within this domain, two major research strands are commonly explored.
 The first, which has been a longstanding focus, emphasizes diffusion-based architectures to enhance the layout accuracy of generated images.
 More recently, a second strand has emerged, employing auto-regressive generation architectures and concentrating on adapting visual controls to these models.

-Despite considerable advancements, current methods largely neglect the substantial semantic gap between text prompts and target images, constraining the full potential of pre-trained text-to-image generators.
-As shown in Fig.~\ref{fig:figure1}, the ambiguity of input text prompts\footnote[1]{This is an inherent limitation of text prompts in existing controllable image generation datasets, as evidenced by the statistics presented in Fig.~\ref{fig:word-count}.} fails to provide semantically dense guidance for pixel-wise synthesis.
-This compels the model to reconstruct high-fidelity regional semantics solely from low-level control signals (e.g., depth/edge maps), thereby confronting a substantial leap in semantics.
-Such a requirement fundamentally deviates from the pre-trained text-to-image foundation models, which primarily establish mappings between linguistic concepts and the visual world.
-As a consequence, even the prevalent approaches struggle to generate semantically coherent regions with plausible visual rationales \citep{li2024controlar, li2024controlvar}.
-As illustrated in Fig.~\ref{fig:figure1}, ControlAR~\cite{li2024controlar} demonstrates limited semantic comprehension of the textual prompt \textit{``Jennifer Lopez"}, relying primarily on the canny edge map to reconstruct regional details.
-Consequently, while the generated image maintains geometric consistency with the control signals, its semantic coherence catastrophically collapses.
+Despite considerable advancements, current methods largely neglect the substantial semantic gap between text prompts and target images, constraining the full potential of pre-trained controllable image generators.
+As shown in Fig.~\ref{fig:figure1}, the ambiguity of input text prompts\footnote[1]{This is an inherent limitation of text prompts in existing controllable image generation datasets, as evidenced by the statistics presented in Fig.~\ref{fig:word-count}.} fails to provide semantically dense guidance for pixel-wise image synthesis.
+This compels the model to construct high-fidelity image content solely from low-level layout semantics of control images (e.g., depth/edge maps).
+As a consequence, even the prevalent approaches struggle to generate high-fidality images semantically coherent to text prompts~\citep{li2024controlar, li2024controlvar}.
+As illustrated in Fig.~\ref{fig:figure1}, ControlAR~\cite{li2024controlar} demonstrates limited semantic comprehension of the textual prompt \textit{``A Jennifer Lopez film shot"}, relying primarily on the canny edge map to reconstruct regional details.
+Consequently, while the generated image maintains layout consistency with the control signals, its misaligned with the text prompt and generated artifacts.